minio/docs/docs/alluxio-with-minio.md

 ## 3. Using Alluxio with Minio

-Files which already in the Minio bucket will be available thorugh Alluxio.
+Files which already reside in the Minio bucket will be available thorugh Alluxio.
 One way to view them is the [Alluxio UI](http://localhost:19999/browse).
 Applications can access and write data in Minio through the Alluxio namespace.

 You can run Alluxio's built in I/O tests to see this in action.